 The best way to store flour depends on how long you plan to store it.
 For the short term, using an airtight container but leaving it in its bag at room temperature will do the job well in most cases.
 For mid-term storage, use airtight mylar bags.
 While for long-term storage, either put them inside the freezer or use vacuum-sealed bags.

 So why does flour go off in the first place?
 Wheat flour comprises the grain’s bran, germ, and endosperm.
 As the flour sits around, it loses moisture from the germ through evaporation.
 The shelf life is directly linked to how much moisture remains inside the three components.
 When too much is lost, the flour becomes damaged and stale.

 But it’s not just moisture.
 Its storage environment plays a pivotal role in shelf life retention as well.
 In a humid climate, flour turns bad faster than in dry areas.
 That being said, other factors cause the flour to be bad:

-The breakdown of nutrients in the flour triggers a chemical reaction known as oxidation, caused by oxygen interacting with the flour.
-Flour oxidation makes natural oils found in whole grain flours turn rancid.
+The breakdown of nutrients in the flour triggers a chemical reaction known as oxidation caused by oxygen interacting with the flour.
+Flour oxidation makes natural oils found in whole-grain flours turn rancid.
 This changes their flavour and makes them stale or spoiled.
-Because of this, old flours not only lose a lot of nutritional value but also taste terrible.
+Because of this, old flour not only loses a lot of nutritional value but also tastes terrible.
 To lower the effect of oxygen, keep flour sealed.

 As humidity causes the flour to absorb moisture, it can lead to mould formation.
 You may not even know something is wrong by looking at aged flour, but if it has a rancid aroma, it’s gone off!
 To avoid mould, keep flour in a dry area.